petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/assigning-task-nodes.md

 user = UserLocalServiceUtil.getUserByEmailAddress(companyId, "user1@liferay.com");
 ```

-The `user` variable assignment is immediate.
-When the entry is submitted to the workflow, there's only one candidate, therefore the assignment is made directly to that user.
+In this case, the `user` variable assignment is immediate since there is only one candidate.

 ## Additional Information